Andrtsit/Andrtsit/README.md

 ## 🚀 About Me

-* 🎓 Bachelor’s in History & Archaeology
-* 💻 1 year + of dedicated study in web development
+* 💻 1+ year of dedicated study in web development
 * 🌐 Passionate about building beautiful, responsive web apps
 * 🚀 Seeking my first role as a **Junior Web Developer**